purposeindustries/react-key-value/readme.markdown

   onChange={ (rows) => console.log(rows) }
 />
 ```
-`customAddButtonRenderer` is a function, which has the `handleAddNew` function as its first parameter.
-For an `onClick` function's parameter should be `handleAddNew` function.
+`customAddButtonRenderer`'s prop, `onClick` should call the `handleAddNew` function, which is the first parameter of `customAddButtonRenderer`.

 ###Try out the example